mad-lab-fau/gaitmap-bench/docs/guides/dev_setup.rst

 Development Setup
 =================

-.. warning:: This is intended for developers that want to add a new challenge or make other changes to either gaitmap-bench or gaitmap-challenges.
+.. warning:: This is intended for developers that want to add a new challenge or make other changes to either the gaitmap-bench or gaitmap-challenges code bases.
-   If you want to add a new entry to an existing challenge, check out this `guide <new_challenge>`_.
+   If you want to add a new entry to an existing challenge, check out this `guide <new_entry>`_.

 The project is split into multiple python projects that all manage their own dependencies using poetry.
 This can become messy fast, when you want to change